winxp5421/reifr.net/README.md

 Signed Canaries for reifr.net

-Script for generating signed canaries and an archive of canaries for the reifr.net Domain.
+Script for generating signed canaries and an archive of canaries for the reifr.net domain.